-As the presumed nature of the object of study may greatly differ across and between disciplines, so prioritisation of the risk to be investigated and its framing (for example as a potential global pandemic or a risk to the health of a few isolated chicken farmers) will also be affected by who is able to set the research agenda.
-For instance, what is defined as a major risk at the international level or for the "global community" (as in the case of highly pathogenic avian influenza - HPAI) may not be a problem at all for national health services (Davies, 2019) and small-scale farmers who manage endemic diseases in their flocks as a day to day normality.
+As the presumed nature of the object of study may differ greatly across and between disciplines, so prioritisation of the risk to be investigated and its framing (for example as a potential global pandemic or as a risk to the health of a few isolated chicken farmers) will also be affected by who is able to set the research agenda.
+For instance, what is defined as a major risk at the international level or for what is described as the global community (as in the case of highly pathogenic avian influenza - HPAI) may not be a problem at all for national health services (Davies, 2019) and for small-scale farmers who manage endemic diseases in their flocks as a matter of day to day normality.
 The overarching implication is that in a world of competing narratives and inequalities of power, wealth and cultural prestige, policy which engages with risk and hazards associated with human and animal diseases should endeavour to take all these perspectives into account.
-Yet some versions of One Health or the

-International Health regulations can end up ignoring certain risk perspectives, local and even national (Davies, 2019).
+Yet some versions of One Health or the International Health regulations can end up ignoring certain risk perspectives, local and even national (Davies, 2019).
 This is a huge challenge for those who research bio-medical issues whether from a laboratory or social sciences perspective.